-In addition to annual compensation of US\$18,000, the Company has an agreement with Mr. Eppler which provides for the reimbursement of travel and business expenses in connection with fulfilling his function as Executive Chairman and CEO of the Company.
-Mr. Eppler is also eligible for a one-time cash bonus of US\$50,000 upon successful completion of a transformative transaction (in the determination of the Board).
-There are no termination or change of control benefits under the terms of Mr. Eppler's agreement.
+In addition to annual compensation of US\$18,000, the Company had an agreement with Mr. Eppler which provided for the reimbursement of travel and business expenses in connection with fulfilling his function as Executive Chairman and CEO of the Company.
+There were no termination or change of control benefits under the terms of Mr. Eppler's agreement.

-The Company has a consulting agreement with Ms. Fong which includes a monthly consulting fee and reimbursement of business expenses relating to her role as CFO of the Company.
-For fiscal 2021, the NEOs were provided a base salary/consulting fee and reimbursement of reasonable expenses.
+The Company has a consulting agreement with Ms. Fong which provides monthly consulting fee and reimbursement of business expenses relating to her role as CFO of the Company.
+For fiscal 2023, the NEOs were provided a base salary/consulting fee and reimbursement of reasonable expenses.

 In the event of termination by the Company without Cause or by the employee for Good Reason (capitalized terms are as defined in the respective employment letter or agreement), the Company shall pay, at the time of such termination, a lump sum amount to Ms. Fong equal to 3 months of her monthly consulting fee.
-The estimated incremental payment from Plata to the NEO on termination without Cause or by the NEO for Good Reason, assuming a triggering event occurred on December 31, 2021 would be \$10,500 for Ms. Fong.
+The estimated incremental payment from Plata to the NEO on termination without Cause or by the NEO for Good Reason, assuming a triggering event occurred on December 31, 2023 would be \$10,500 for Ms. Fong.

 In the event that Ms. Fong should resign for any reason or the Company should terminate her employment without Cause within six months after a Change of Control, the Company shall compensate Ms. Fong with a lump sum cash amount equal to her annual fee.
-The estimated incremental payment from the Company to the NEO on termination without Cause or by the NEO for Good Reason, assuming a triggering event occurred on December 31, 2021 would be \$42,000 to Ms. Fong.
+The estimated incremental payment from the Company to the NEO on termination without Cause or by the NEO for Good Reason, assuming a triggering event occurred on December 31, 2023 would be \$42,000 to Ms. Fong.
 In addition, all non-vested securities under any securities compensation plan granted to the NEO shall immediately and fully vest on the effective date of such termination and be redeemable or exercisable for 90 days thereafter.